com.google.gwt.user.client.ui

 widgets.

-its children's sizes are always specified in Style.Unit.PX
+its children's sizes are always specified in Style.Unit.PX units, and each

 pair of child widgets has a splitter between them that the user can drag.